adriaan29A/moby/README.md

 ## Introduction

-The Moby Thesaurus is a delightful and eclectic work released into the public domain by Grady Ward in 1995 (see Wikipedia article).
-I combined it with a word frequency list and Dyjkstra's algrithm for finding minimum cost paths in an attempt at creating a game in which the goal is to find a path between two words through the rarest of their shared synonyms (hence the need for Dykstra).
-True masochists will heartily enjoy the game but with the colors and zooming needed to make the game even playable make it fun just to browse around as well
+The Moby Thesaurus is a delightful and eclectic work released into the public domain by Grady Ward in 1995 (see Wikipedia articles and contains 30,260 unique words and phrases in English.
+Here it is combined it with word frequencies from Google's Million Word Corpus to create a word game.
+The game consists of finding a path between two words or phrases consisting of the *rarest* of their shared synonyms as determined from their fequencies.